WRAPTORHelp & Docs

 1. Send the customer their pay link (task 2).

-2. The customer opens the link, reviews the balance, and clicks Pay.
+2. The customer opens the link, reviews the amount due, and clicks Pay (the deposit first if there is one, otherwise the balance).

-4. The invoice flips to Paid automatically and the payment shows in the Payments list.
+4. The invoice updates automatically and the payment shows in the Payments list.
+(Card is instant; ACH settles in 3–5 business days and shows a "processing" notice until it clears.)
 No action needed from you.

 4. Record a manual (offline) payment